 Most businesses hear 'Essential Eight' and assume they need the highest level.
 They don't.
-This guide explains the three maturity levels, why Level 2 is the right target for most professional services businesses, and how to assess where you stand in under an hour.
+This guide explains the three target maturity levels, why Level Two is a sensible target for most professional services businesses, and how to assess where you stand in under an hour.

 What the Essential Eight is